-The faculty of Arts and Sciences, the largest of Tufts’ nine schools, explores collaborative research and scholarship opportunities across the university and around the world.
-More than 400 faculty make up the School of Arts and Sciences.
+The faculty of Arts and Sciences, the largest of Tufts’ ten schools, explores collaborative research and scholarship opportunities across the university and around the world.
+More than 400 full-time and more than 200 part-time faculty make up the School of Arts and Sciences.
 The majority of A&S faculty hold a PhD and/or a terminal degree in their field (such as a MFA) and many of them are practicing professionals at the forefront of their fields.

 Research and Scholarship Across Disciplines